kotomisak/routines-android/README.md

 # routines-android
-Reusable scalable decoupled blocks useful for building android app.
+Reusable scalable decoupled blocks useful for building Android app.

 # Licence
 Feel free to use this code, add star if you like it or find it useful.